 Mark earned an AB magna cum laude in economics from Harvard College and an MBA in finance at the Wharton School of the University of Pennsylvania.
 While at Merrill Lynch, he passed the NASD (now FINRA) Series 7 Registered Securities Representative exam.

 Despite recent troubles, the financial services industry remains a magnet for ambitious and hard-working people.
 Dynamic work environments.
 Big rewards for performance and creativity.
 Opportunities to advance swiftly.
 Chances to gain personal financial independence.
 My years on Wall Street made possible my second career as an independent consultant and writer.

 Meanwhile, all industries, as well as non-profit and governmental organizations, need financial expertise in areas such as accounting, management reporting, planning, budgeting and treasury.
 Consulting and public accounting firms also are leading employers of top financial talent.
 In tough economic times, the financial function is more critical than ever.

 The duties of financial professionals often cross over into other disciplines, such as information technology, management science, marketing and human resources.
 During my years at Merrill Lynch, for example, controllers typically served as the chiefs of staffs and chief administrative officers for their department heads, as well as point persons for systems liaison and quantitative analysis.
-Accordingly, this guidesite takes a broad perspective, and encourages outside-the-box thinking regarding career development.
+Accordingly, I approach the topic of financial careers from a broad perspective, and encourage outside-the-box thinking regarding career development.